-1 – Exploring their senses.
-Invite children, especially younger ones, to listen to the whir of a mixer, pound dough and watch it rise, smell it baking in the oven, and finally taste the warm bread fresh from the oven.
-If it smells good, looks appealing, and is easy to eat they may just be willing to try it!
+- Explore their senses.
+Invite children, especially younger ones, to experience the activity of the kitchen.
+If you’re baking bread, for example, kids can listen to the whir of a mixer, pound dough and watch it rise, smell it baking in the oven and finally taste the warm bread fresh from the oven.
+If it smells good, looks appealing and is easy to eat, they may just be willing to try it!
+Seeing you enjoy the process of cooking healthy meals can help them see cooking as fun and not a chore.
+Processed foods are readily available and fast; watching you take the time to make a quick, healthy meal instead of something fast can help reinforce the behavior as they grow and start making food choices on their own.

-2 – Expanding their palate.
+- Expand their palate.
 If you have picky eaters, bringing them into the kitchen to help cook can help open them up to new foods and flavors.
+Introducing new foods to children may be more successful if you introduce only one new food at a time along with something that you know your child likes.
+Consider trying healthy recipes from different countries and cultures to not only expand the palate, but your child’s worldview.

-4 – Making healthy choices.
-Planning a menu and grocery list is an opportunity to explain about smart food choices.
-Talk to your child about different food groups and encourage them to try new foods.
+- Making healthy choices.
+Planning a menu and grocery list is an opportunity to explain smart food choices.
+Talk to your child about different food groups and encourage him or her to try new foods.
 Kids who have a hand in making the vegetables may be a little more willing to try a sample when they sit down to the dinner table.

-7 – Basic math, science and language skills.
+- Basic math, science and language skills.
 As kids learn to crack eggs and stir sauce, they also gain new science, language and math skills.
-Basic math skills (“How many eggs do we need?”) and sequencing skills (“What is first…next…last?”) give way to fractions (“Is this ¾ of a cup?”) as your child gains confidence in the kitchen.
+Basic math skills (“How many eggs do we need?”) and sequencing skills (“What is first … next … last?”) give way to fractions (“Is this ¾ of a cup?”) as your child gains confidence in the kitchen.
 Reading recipes helps improve reading comprehension, and you can demonstrate basic science principles with something as simple as salt sprinkled on an ice cube.

 When you recruit your kids to help in the kitchen, consider their ages.